Canon 1 A Judge Shall Uphold the Integrity and Independence of the Judiciary

 Section 3B(3) is not intended to establish a uniform standard of what constitutes "order" and "decorum."
 Rather, the Section requires a judge to take reasonable steps to achieve and maintain the level of order and decorum necessary to accomplish the business of the court in a manner that is both regular and fair, while at the same time giving attorneys, litigants, and onlookers assurance of that regularity and fairness.

 % (4) A judge shall be patient, dignified, and courteous to litigants, jurors, witnesses, lawyers, and others with whom the judge deals in an official capacity.
-The judge shall take reasonable steps to maintain and insure similar conduct from lawyers and from court staff and others subject to the judge's direction and control.
+The judge shall take reasonable steps to maintain and ensure similar conduct from lawyers and from court staff and others subject to the judge's direction and control.

 Commentary. -- The duty to hear all proceedings with patience, dignity, and courtesy is not inconsistent with the duty to dispose promptly of the business of the court.
 Judges can be efficient and businesslike while being patient and deliberate.